c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 DEVILBOX_UI_PROTECT
 -------------------

-By setting this variable to ``1``, the Devilbox intranet will be password protected.
+By setting this variable to ``1``, the DreamDevBox intranet will be password protected.
-This might be useful, if you share your running Devilbox instance accross a LAN, but do not want everybody to have access to the intranet itself, just to the projects you actually provide.
+This might be useful, if you share your running DreamDevBox instance accross a LAN, but do not want everybody to have access to the intranet itself, just to the projects you actually provide.

 +-------------------------+----------------+-------------------+